krschroeder/baseframe_js/readme.md

 <br>
 <br>
 <br>
-<h2 id="parallax">Parallax</h2>
+<h2 id="parallax-plugin">Parallax</h2>

 ### Features
-By default it allows you to move the background image.
-Also can move an element itself.
-It uses the `translate3d` property as its more efficient than using a `top` or `left`.
+This plugin is for parallaxing page elements (and yes background images).
+Use the `bgFill` option and it'll magically expand to the height of its container if using a background image.
+It uses the `translate3d` property as its more efficient than using a `top` or `left` as well as `requestAnimationFrame`.
+Can be used to move elements either with a Y or X axis.

 ### Settings